willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Don’t cross back over your own path as you’re tracing.
 * If you get stuck in a corner, start over.

-### During start up of Mixed Reality, I'm stuck at the step "Turn your head side to side, and then at the floor"
+### During start up of Mixed Reality, I'm stuck at the step "Turn your head side to side, and then at the floor".

 You are asked to turn your head side to side so your headset can recognize your space and restore the virtual floor and boundary you set up previously.
 When you put on your headset, this scanning process can take up to 10 seconds.
 After it is complete, you will either be in the Mixed Reality Home or you will be prompted to set up your boundary again.